So many questions around probiotics for children and what exactly are the best probiotics for children?

 - Rice bowls.
 We make a lot of rice bowls, so I’ll usually add the probiotic at the point when I’m stirring the rice and olive/coconut oil together.
 Blends in perfectly.

 - Bonus: bone broth!
 This is the ultimate because they are getting all the bone broth benefits with the probiotic boost. p.s.
 HERE is how to get your baby to drink bone broth.

 - Muffins/cupcakes/waffles/pancakes.
 Literally, you can add the probiotic to the batter, cook/bake, and then serve.

 Okay, I hope that has shed some good light on probiotics for children.
-I’m never saying, “This is what you must do.”
-I am simply always saying, “Here is an option.
-This is what I do.
-Work with your doctor and/or nutritionist.”
-Got it?!
+I’m never saying, “This is what you must do in order to receive beneficial effects for your your child’s digestive health.”

 But also, I do make a small amount from each order.
 This does not get me rich, but it does allow me to keep producing the information on this website to you – for FREE.
 And I’m always grateful for your support.

 My full disclosure can be found HERE.